A Law Firm’s Guide to Cloud Services

 Are you using cloud already?

-Before making the move, an assessment of your organisation’s existing infrastructure is essential (as managed cloud providers, this is something we’d be able to help with).
+Before making the move, an assessment of your organisation’s existing infrastructure is essential.
 The point of this assessment is to develop a strategic plan for the upcoming migration so that everything runs smoothly, but it may also reveal that you’re more on-cloud than you thought.

-If you use Gmail or Google Drive, any legal SaaS (software as a service) like BusyLamp, or, as is relatively common amongst legal firms, a cloud-based back-up system, then you’re already using cloud technology in your infrastructure.
+If you use Gmail or Google Drive, any legal SaaS like BusyLamp, or, as is relatively common amongst legal firms, a cloud-based back-up system, then you’re already using cloud technology in your infrastructure.

 Does your client base and practice focus suggest a move to cloud?